IDEMSInternational/open-app-builder/README.md

 ### Running on an Android Emulator
 1. Open Android studio and follow the steps here https://developer.android.com/studio/run/managing-avds#createavd to create an Android emulator.
 When choosing a system image to create an emulator for do not choose a version of Android older than 4.4 Kitkat (API Level 19).
+2. Incase you are having problems with running the AVD you might receivean error message saying something like - *How to Enable Intel Virtualization Technology (vt-x) ………  you will need to get into your bios and enable virtualization* if you are not sure what that is, then you can google it up for your computer model.
-2. Once you've created an emulator run the following command from within the parenting-app-ui folder
+3. Once you've created an emulator run the following command from within the parenting-app-ui folder
 ```ionic cordova run android```

 ### Running on a physical Android device (developing on Windows)